The global population of software engineers will reach 27.7 million by the end of 2023, increasing by over a million each year.

 10+ US Software Developer Schools That Produce The Best Talent In The Country

 The list of universities with the most creative and trailblazing software engineering curriculums is right below.
-These schools produce the best IT talent software companies can recruit.
+These schools produce the best IT talent that software development agencies can recruit.

 1. University Of California, Irvine, Is A Leading Non-Ivy League School For Software Engineering